-Insurance Policy – Prior to a person being assigned to long term care, it is possible that he/she may have purchased a pre-need plan or funeral-related insurance policy.
+- Insurance Policies – Prior to a person being assigned to long-term care, they may have purchased a pre-need plan or funeral-related insurance policy.
 Begin by doing some research from previous employers or contact an agent.

-Social Security or Veterans Benefits – Check to see if the deceased is eligible for Social Security benefits that may cover part of the costs of the service.
-Also, if he/she was a veteran, check with the US Department of Veterans Affairs regarding a possible reimbursement.
+- Social Security or Veterans Benefits – Check to see if the deceased is eligible for Social Security benefits that may cover part of the service costs.
+Also, if they were a veteran, check with the US Department of Veterans Affairs regarding possible reimbursement.

-Body Donation – In some places, the agreement to donate a deceased person’s body to science and research has to be done prior to death.
-If this is the last resort, then the state will cremate the rest of the body and return the ashes to the family at no cost.
+- Body Donation – In some places, the agreement to donate a deceased person’s body to science and research must be done before death.
+If this is the last resort, the state will cremate the rest of the body and return the ashes to the family at no cost.

 Some Americans are not able to set aside funds or pre-plan for their end-of-life arrangements.
-The burden of paying for services after death therefore falls on the family, relatives, and even on the state government.
+Therefore, the burden of paying for services after death falls on the family, relatives, and even on the state government.
 National Cremation Society offers assistance in both prearrangement and immediate need situations.

 We all have to face the inevitable, that’s why it is wise to plan for our end-of-life arrangements.
 Pre-planning cremation comes with many benefits.
 Pre-planning cremation is a type of prepaid funeral plan that can lock in prices at the time.